Universal Credit explained

 - If you get help with your rent, this will be included in your monthly payment – you’ll then pay your landlord directly.

-- If you live with your partner and you are both eligible, you will get one monthly joint payment.
+- If you live with your partner and you are both eligible, you’ll get one monthly joint payment.

 - It can take several weeks after you make your claim to get your first payment.

 Universal Credit and waiting days

 If you make a new claim for Universal Credit you will not be paid for the first seven days.
 These days are known as waiting days.
 However, you should not let this delay your claim and apply as soon as you are eligible to do so.

 The seven days’ waiting period won’t apply if you’re in certain circumstances, for example if you’re terminally ill or vulnerable, have previously claimed Universal Credit, are splitting up from or moving in with a Universal Credit claimant, or are moving on to it from another benefit.